Buddy Holly’s Greenwich Village

 Buddy Holly (Charles Hardin Holley) was born on September 7, 1936, in Lubbock, Texas.
 He was an American musician, singer, songwriter, and producer who was one of the pioneers of Rock and Roll as it emerged in the 1950s.
 His impact on music and musicians resonates to this day, and those who cite him as a direct influence include the Beatles, the Rolling Stones, Eric Clapton, and Bruce Springsteen, to name a few.
 He was one of the first inductees into The Rock and Roll Hall of Fame in 1986, alongside Sam Cooke, Elvis Presley, Ray Charles, James Brown, Jerry Lee Lewis, The Everly Brothers, Little Richard, Chuck Berry, and Fats Domino.

-Less well known, at the end of his life, Holly was also a resident of Greenwich Village.
+Less well known though is the fact that at the end of his life Holly was also a resident of Greenwich Village.
 During his brief time here and prior to his tragic death in February of 1959, Holly would write and record in his Greenwich Village apartment his famous last recordings, the ‘apartment tapes.’

 In December 1958 and January 1959, before he went on his Winter Dance Party Tour (during which he would tragically die in a plane crash), Buddy wrote and recorded on his Ampex home tape recorder in the apartment a series of songs including ‘That Makes it Tough,’ ‘The Learning Game,’ ‘Crying, Wating, Hoping,’ and most famously ‘Peggy Sue Got Married.’
 Jonathan Cott of Rolling Stone magazine had this to say of ‘Peggy Sue Got Married’ years later: